 Treatment for Stage 3 Chronic Bronchitis

 Patients in stage 3 of chronic bronchitis have many options to improve their quality of life.
-The Lung Institute offers two adult stem cell therapies for stage 3 chronic bronchitis: bone marrow stem cell therapy and venous (blood-derived) stem cell therapy.
+The Lung Institute offers two adult cellular therapies for stage 3 chronic bronchitis: bone marrow cellular therapy and venous (blood-derived) cellular therapy.
 The other hand, the venous therapy can be performed on its own when needed.
-During these therapies, the adult stem cells go through a specific process to target the damaged tissue.
+During these therapies, the adult cells go through a specific process to target the damaged tissue.

 Stage 3 of Chronic Bronchitis Treatment Process